United States bombing of the Chinese embassy in Belgrade: Public reaction

 Large and often violent anti-US and anti-NATO protests erupted across China, targeting the consular offices of the United States and other NATO countries.
 Large-scale protests at US offices in Beijing, Shanghai, Guangzhou, Chengdu, and Shenyang forced their temporary closure.
 Further protests occurred in Nanjing, Lanzhou, Hong Kong and the Portuguese territory of Macau, seven months prior to its handover to China.
 Student slogans included "don't take TOEFL, don't take GRE, fight wholeheartedly the American Empire".

-Western media accused Chinese media of fuelling the protests, pointing to its initial lack of reporting on the US apologies, and rhetoric such as a People's Daily article saying NATO had intentionally "spilled Chinese blood".
+Western media accused Chinese media of fueling the protests, pointing to its initial lack of reporting on the US apologies, and rhetoric such as a People's Daily article saying NATO had intentionally "spilled Chinese blood".

 The protests continued for several days, during which tens of thousands of rock-throwing protesters kept US Ambassador James Sasser and other staff trapped in the Beijing embassy.
-The residence of the US Consul in Chengdu was damaged by fire and protestors tried to burn the consulate in Guangzhou.
-There were no reported injuries.
+The residence of the US Consul in Chengdu was damaged by fire, but there were no reported injuries.
 The Albanian embassy in Beijing was also attacked.

-On May 9, 1999, then-Vice President Hu Jintao delivered a national televised speech calling the act both "criminal" and "barbaric" and that it "has greatly infuriated the Chinese people."
+On May 9, 1999, then Vice President Hu Jintao delivered a national televised speech calling the act both "criminal" and "barbaric" and that it "has greatly infuriated the Chinese people."
 He said the unauthorized demonstrations in Beijing, Shanghai, Guangzhou, Chengdu and Shenyang reflected the anger and patriotism of the Chinese people, and which the Chinese government fully supported, but urged against extreme and illegal conduct.